Self-discipline is a crucial component of success. It’s the ability to control your thoughts, actions, and emotions to achieve goals.

 This book teaches readers about the what, how, why, and when of willpower from various perspectives.

-She records and accounts not just for all the research done on the psychological aspect but also the neurobiology and medical aspect of self-control.
+She records and accounts not just for all the research on the psychological aspect but also the neurobiology and medical aspect of self-control.

 It looks at mindfulness, nutrition, mental health, and self-compassion in self-discipline and includes practical advice regarding productivity, habits, and procrastination.